CSolution Project Format

 Consider the following:

-• CMake provides several builtin command-line tools (copy, checksum, etc.) that run on every Host OS.
-Consider using these command-line tools instead of Windows or Linux specific commands.
-Use CMake -E help to list the available commands.
+CMake provides several builtin command-line tools (copy, checksum, etc.) that run on every Host OS.
+Consider using these command-line tools instead of Windows or Linux-specific commands.
+Use

 Examples:

 The tool gen_image combines multiple input images.
-It is called with the list of elf files that are created by the various projects.
+It is called together with the list of elf files that are created by the various projects.
 It runs when cbuild executes a solution build (option --context is not used).

 solution: # executed as part of a complete solution build